itsbharatj/Public-Key-Infrastructure/README.md

 # Public Key Infrastructure (PKI) Demonstration - India

-THIS IS THE BEST PROJECT!
-KEEP IT UP BHARAT JAIN
 This project demonstrates a **complete, RFC 5280-compliant Public Key Infrastructure (PKI)** system as implemented in India, using Python and OpenSSL libraries.

 ## 🎯 Project Overview